M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/index.md

 		// TODO: Send the item to the external system.

 		// TODO: Update the object, moving it to the next workflow state.
+		// Note: failing to call job.Commit will cause an exception. job.Commit((transactionalVault) =>
+		{
+			// ...do any work using the transactional vault reference.
+		})
 	}
 }
 ```